 Sacrament of Confirmation

 In keeping with diocesan guidelines, a preparation program for parents, sponsors, and candidates begins in September.
-The preparation program for 11th and 12th graders includes a monthly focus session, a Rite of Commitment, a weekend retreat, serving in liturgical roles, completing a service project, and involvement by parents.
+The Diocese of Jackson confers the sacrament of Confirmation on those who have completed their sixteenth year.
+The preparation program includes a bi-weekly class, a weekend retreat, completing a service project, and involvement by parents.

 The Sacrament of Confirmation: